-From picturesque settings to pay-as-you-pose spaces, here’s our guide to the best yoga classes Manchester has to offer.
+Yoga in Manchester; from picturesque settings to pay-as-you-pose spaces, here’s our guide to the best yoga classes the city has to offer.

 There’s only one problem with yoga: just as there are a hundred reasons for taking it up, so there are a hundred ways to practice it, from inclusive community groups to sweaty steam sessions.
 Working out which is right for you can be tricky; if you needed to unwind before you started searching, you’ll definitely need to after.